 Early History of the Aldelyme family

-Another 209 words (15 lines of text) covering the years 1510, 1600 and 1535 are included under the topic Early Aldelyme History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldelyme research.
+Another 105 words (8 lines of text) covering the years 1510, 1600 and 1535 are included under the topic Early Aldelyme History in all our PDF Extended History products and printed products wherever possible.